Krish1908/Mini-Projects/Morse Code/README.md

 2. Open the code in your editor.

+3. Install the dependencies using `requirements.txt`

-3. To run Morse Code 01 (terminal code), use the below line in your terminal.
+4. To run Morse Code 01 (terminal code), use the below line in your terminal.

    `py morse_code_01.py`